flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

 2. Copy my template "Daily Routines" for daily recurring habits to "Today".
 This includes checklists for morning routine, workout, yoga, shoulder recovery and supplements.
 3. Scan upcoming items and other categories.
 Move or add appropriate items to "Today" list.
 4. Prioritize items in "Today" so that they're listed in the order I plan to check them off.
 This is an opportunity to put important stuff first.
 I also try to batch process.
 For example, if several items have to be done in the city, I group them together as a "City" item and prioritize it.
 5. Planning my day takes about 10 minutes.
 After that, I can just execute and check off today's items top to bottom.
-At least, I have orientation and perspective throughout the day, which allows me to shift things around if necessary.
+At least, I have orientation and perspective throughout the day, which allows me to shift things around when necessary.

 ### 3.4.
 Prioritization